leisegang/Priser/README.md

 Tools
 ======
-Eclipse and Android Stuid has been our primary tools for developing the app.
+Eclipse and Android Stuido has been our primary tools for developing the app.
-We have use PHP-scripts to store and retrieve data from our database.
+We have used PHP-scripts to store and retrieve data from our database.
 Our database is hosted on the domain of one of our group memebers, and we have used PHPMyAdmin to access it.
 Our website has been created with WordPress and is also hosted on the same domain as our database.